DistributedCollective/Zero_liquidator/README.md

 # Zero liquidator

 NodeJs/Typescript Liquidation bot for the Zero protocol.
-  It watches the stability pool and triggers batch liquidations.
+  It watches Lines of credit and triggers batch liquidations.
 Notifications on successful liquidations or errors are sent via Telegram messenger.
 A frontend displays all open troves, the bot balance and p/l of liquidation.

 ## How it works